Logotype for Marfrig Global Foods SA

 Outlook and guidance

-• Management expects Q2 results to surpass those of the previous year, with confidence that margins will be no worse than last year.
+• Management expects Q2 results to improve over last year, with margins anticipated to be no worse than the prior year.

 • Management expects investments in new geographies and integration synergies to yield increasing returns throughout 2026.

-• Inventory levels are expected to gradually decrease over the year, releasing working capital.
+• Inventory levels are expected to normalize by year-end, gradually releasing working capital.

 Partial view of Summaries dataset, powered by Quartr API